Power-Systems-Textbook/TextbookSimulations/README.md

     python -m pip install notebook
     ```

+    Depending on how Python 3 has been added to your PATH, instances of `python` shown above
-    The Jupyter notebook interface will now be able to be opened in your browser by running
+    may be replaced with `python3`.
+The Jupyter notebook interface will now be able to be
-    the following in command line or terminal:
+    opened in your browser by running the following in command line or terminal:

     ```sh
     jupyter notebook